 - Guaranteed funding for the first five years of the program

 - Research Assistantships

 - Teaching Assistantships

-- Fellowships and Awards
+- Fellowships and Top-Off Awards

 A sampling of faculty research and teaching interests includes human stress; health promotion; program evaluation; economic change; end-of-life medical decision-making; violence and aggression; legal sanctions and deterrence; white-collar and organized crime; transitions to parenthood; personality and psychopathology; urban growth management; transportation policy; poverty and homelessness; community design and development; regional economic development; water and air quality; biotechnology; community approaches to HIV/AIDS prevention; the health impacts of work environments; and environmental regulation.
 Social Ecology Core students will have the opportunity to collaborate with faculty, within the School of Social Ecology, and across the UCI campus.